EPCCed/tier2-safe-docs/safe-guide-pi.rst

 #.
 Go to the Menu *Projects managed* and select the *project* you wish
    to work on.
 #.
 Under *Project groups* you can see the current state of each project.
-   If SAFE administers disk quotas on a system, you will alsosee these, together with how much of is in use.
+   If SAFE administers disk quotas on a system, you will also see these, together with how much of is in use.

 If a project group's use of a quota is getting close to the maximum, it